Replacing the venerable X-T1

 Double Fisting It

-I expected with the X-Pro2 to be able to carry two Fujifilm X bodies and be able to switch back and forth between them with ease, to help minimize switching lenses in a fast-moving photo shoot.
+I expected with the X-Pro2 (combined with my X-T1) to be able to carry two Fujifilm X bodies and be able to switch back and forth between them with ease, to help minimize switching lenses in a fast-moving photo shoot.
 But that's not what happened.

 Quickly, two things became apparent.
 One, the cameras are too different to be able to quickly switch between them.
 The SLR-esque and rangerfinder-esque designs are more than just different viewfinders, but different button configuration and different ways of thinking about the camera.
 Whenever I would swap back and forth, I would stumble, losing my photo inertia and needing a moment to re-orient myself with the new shooting style.
 That was a big issue, and discouraged switching cameras, defeating the purpose of running with two bodies.